-All pilots tend toward perfectionism and CFIs can easily fall into the micro-management habit.
-It takes conscious effort and commitment to overcome this tendency but these become the truly great educators.
-The new and scared CFIs most commonly exhibit “over-control” and never release the yoke (or the mic) for any “experimentation.”
+A striving for perfection is built into good pilots, and new CFIs can easily fall into the micro-management habit.
+It takes conscious effort and commitment to overcome this tendency and allow space for errors.
+The new and scared CFIs most commonly exhibit “over-control” and never release the yoke (or the mic) for this “experimentation.”
 They can create an oppressive environment and also never stop talking long enough for a learner to process and assemble information.
-The end result of a nervous new CFI is usually is a pathetically nervous and dependent pilot with no “command authority” or true skills – a “mouse in a maze.”
+The end result of micromanaging is a pathetically nervous and dependent pilot with no “command authority” or true skills – a “mouse in a maze.”

-I personally advocate putting training pilots totally in charge as early as possible.
-I call this exercise the “half solo” and it should happen as soon as a learner has command of the basics.
+Instead, I personally advocate putting training pilots “in charge” as early as confidence and proficiency allow.
+A major part of aviation safety is assuming responsibility (rare in modern society).
+I call the building process “incremental mastery,” and the reward for every student is a “half solo” as soon as a learner is in command of the basics.
 This challenge is carefully briefed and designed to be fun and diagnostic – for both parties involved.
+The lesson allows a new pilot to handle *everything* all the way out to the practice area (pre-flight, taxi, run-up, radio, etc) with no assistance from the CFI (arms folded, mouth shut).
 This experience validates the training and immensely empowers the student.
 If the CFI is a micro-manager they squirm and suffer in the right seat but often discover some new personal strengths also – trust takes time.

-By the time a pilot in training departs the nest, fully alone for “solo landings,” they are more confident, skilled and safer.
-They already know they can climb, turn, descend accurately because they have continuously demonstrated this component of the flight.
-Full “solo landing” is just another incremental challenge in the full contimuum of becoming a pilot in command.
+By the time a pilot in training departs the nest, fully alone for real “solo,” they are more confident, skilled, and safer.
+They already know they can climb, turn, and descend accurately because they have continuously demonstrated this component of the flight.
+Full “solo landing” is just another incremental challenge in the full continuum of becoming a pilot in command.
 And for confident, empowered flight applicants, the FAA checkride is much less intimidating and they generally excel.
 By contrast, evaluating a cosseted candidate attempting true control is painful on so many levels.
 This is made worse by the realization that the CFI who recommended this person actually created these problems rather than solved them.

-More ideas and techniques for flight instructor excellence will be part of our SAFE CFI-PRO™ Workshop at AOPA, October 2&3.
-More details on the way soon.
+More ideas and techniques for flight instructor excellence are part of our SAFE CFI-PRO™ Workshops now offered all over the country (call us).
 Fly safely (and often)!

 Join SAFE to support our safety mission of generating aviation excellence in teaching and flying.
 Our amazing member benefits pay back your contribution (like 1/3 off your annual ForeFlight subscription)!
 Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitates CFI+DPE teamwork.
 Our CFI insurance was developed specifically for CFI professionals (and is the best value in the business).